-Many travelers and residents would love to own a home like this art-filled B&B at the base of Waikiki's famous Diamond Head crater, one of the city's most exclusive neighborhoods; however, there are only three rooms available, so you may have to work a bit to stay here.
-All guest rooms feature koa-wood furnishings and private bath and open to a lanai and a big backyard filled with the sounds of birds, rustling trees, and the fragrance of mock orange, Tahitian gardenia, and puakenikeni (a Hawaiian flower sometimes used in lei).
-(This two-story residence, located at the end of a private road, was once home to a family of seven.)
+Many travelers and residents would love to own a home like this art-filled B&B at the base of Waikiki's famous Diamond Head crater, one of the city's most exclusive neighborhoods; however, there are only two rooms available, so you may have to work a bit to stay here.
+All guest rooms feature koa-wood furnishings, a private bath, and a lanai that continues onto a big backyard filled with the sounds of birds, rustling trees, and the fragrance of mock orange, Tahitian gardenia, and puakenikeni (a Hawaiian flower sometimes used in lei).
+This two-story residence, located at the end of a private road, was once home to a family of seven and is one of the few true B&Bs on Oahu.
 The more private ground-floor suite has a separate living room and a bedroom with a queen bed.
 To experience a bit of Hawaiian history, request the room that includes the extra-large, hand-carved koa bed that once belonged to a Hawaiian princess.
-The closest beach is the intimate Kaimana Beach near the Waikiki Natatorium War Memorial; it's hard to believe that the hustle and bustle of Waikiki is a short stroll from the house.
+The closest beach is the intimate Kaimana Beach near the Waikiki Natatorium War Memorial—a beach frequented by locals more than by tourists.
+While the place is showing its age, the location, the local charm, and the quiet refuge so close to Waikiki's hustle and bustle make it worth a try.
 Reserve three to four months in advance.